 The original multifaceted and detailed Project Document sought to address not only conflict but other issues such as inequality, infrastructure, health, agriculture, climate change and water.
 This very comprehensive project document was costed at USD 500 million.
 However, this project document did not take off since it was highly expensive.
 Besides, there was a change of government in Ethiopia which came with a lot of restructuring.
 There was also violence during the transition and communities were fighting due to boundaries.
 In the agreement, it was agreed both governments could contribute USD 50 million each towards the project and the UN would fund the remaining budget.
 However, Ethiopia could not contribute the money due to the change of government while Kenya did not contribute despite expressing commitment to the project.
 As a result, the project did not get any money from both governments.
 Fortunately, EU was willing to support the peace building and conflict prevention, which was only one component of the whole project.
-EU contributed Euros 11.5 million distributed across the border region which was divided into three clusters.
+EU contributed Euros 63 million distributed across the border regions between three clusters Ethiopia and Kenya, Ethiopia and Somalia and Ethiopia, Kenya and Somalia.
 The Moyale - Marsabit cluster was given Euros 3.5 million to focus on cross border peace building and conflict management.
 UNDP Service Centre was allocated the remaining balance to work with IGAD on capacity building and coordination of all the three clusters (Omo/Turakana, Moyale/Marsabit and the Mandera Triangle).
 UNEP was also brought onboard to address watershed management and water diplomacy issues.